yt-dlp/yt-dlp/README.md

 Note that any other **numerical** field made available by the extractor can also be used.
 All fields, unless specified otherwise, are sorted in decending order.
 To reverse this, prefix the field with a `+`.
 Eg: `+res` prefers format with the smallest resolution.
 Additionally, you can suffix a prefered value for the fields, seperated by a `:`.
 Eg: `res:720` prefers larger videos, but no larger than 720p and the smallest video if there are no videos less than 720p.
 For `codec` and `ext`, you can provide two prefered values, the first for video and the second for audio.
 Eg: `+codec:avc:m4a` (equivalent to `+vcodec:avc,+acodec:m4a`) sets the video codec preference to `h264` > `h265` > `vp9` > `av01` > `vp8` > `h263` > `theora` and audio codec preference to `mp4a` > `aac` > `vorbis` > `opus` > `mp3` > `ac3` > `dts`.
 You can also make the sorting prefer the nearest values to the provided by using `~` as the delimiter.
 Eg: `filesize~1G` prefers the format with filesize closest to 1 GiB.

 The fields `has_video`, `extractor`, `lang`, `quality` are always given highest priority in sorting, irrespective of the user-defined order.
 This behaviour can be changed by using `--force-format-sort`.
-Apart from these, the default order used by youtube-dlc is: `tbr,filesize,vbr,height,width,protocol,vext,abr,aext,fps,filesize_approx,source_preference,format_id`.
+Apart from these, the default order used by youtube-dlc is: `res,fps,codec,size,br,asr,proto,ext,has_audio,source,format_id`.
 Note that the extractors may override this default order, but not the user-provided order.

 If your format selector is `worst`, the last item is selected after sorting.
 This means it will select the format that is worst in all repects.
 Most of the time, what you actually want is the video with the smallest filesize instead.
 So it is generally better to use `-f best -S +size,+br,+res,+fps`.